bridgesign/Pattern_Matching-fpga/README.md

 in chucks on the FPGA.\
 • Find  the  number  of  overlapping  matches  of  the  pattern(to  be  loaded  externally).\
 • Display the number of matches on the FPGA board.\
-• Verify  the  result  generated  by  the  FPGA  through  some  other  means(here, through python).
+• Verify  the  result  generated  by  the  FPGA  through  some  other  means.
 ## Requirements
 Python 3 with pyserial library for serial communication.
 Basys3 FPGA board.